GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Mermaghu.md

 [Prcp] 10 (+2)
 [Empy] 10 (+2)

-**Languages**: The Lupausant will know one language, which would be one also known by the invoker.
+**Languages**: The mermaghu will know one language, which would be one also known by the invoker.

 **Run Speed**: It may run up to 1.5 yards per move.